-David Richardson and his wife, Catherine Robertson, purchased the Herald from Makinson in 1985.
+David Allen Richardson and his wife, Catherine Ann Robertson, purchased the Herald from Makinson in 1985.
 Richardson, originally from Canton had been a journalist in Washington DC, Florida and Ohio.
 His “One Man’s Meat” columns became popular with many readers.

 – Excerpts from Rebecca Larson-Troyer

-The Herald (0442600) published Thursdays for Vespoint Publishing Co., Inc.
+The Herald (0442600) published Thursdays for The Vespoint Publishing Company Inc.

 Periodicals Postage paid at Barberton, OH, 44203.

-A subscription in 44203 is $18, out of delivery area $25, out of the State of Ohio $35, out of United States $65.
+A subscription in Summit County is $20, in the state of Ohio is $26, out of the State of Ohio $39, out of United States $56.

 Integrated Postal Software is used with SATORI, CASS Certification, Zip+4, Line of travel, Carrier route and Delivery point bar code since Oct.
 2009.

 The Barberton Herald is a respected member of The Ohio Newspaper Association and The National Newspaper Association.